Sorrento Wedding Photographer: Light, Luxury, and Your Story

 Emiliano Russo is the premier choice for your wedding photography needs.

-Newlyweds posing under a garden pergola and tall pine tree, documented by a Sorrento wedding photographer.
+Newlyweds posing under a garden pergola and tall pine tree, documented by Emiliano Russo

 • We had such a wonderful time